lamdu/hypertypes/README.md

 We can then use useful combinators from `recursion-schemes` for folding and processing of `Expr`s.

 [`unification-fd`](http://hackage.haskell.org/package/unification-fd)
-is a good example for the power of this approach.
+is a good example of the power of this approach.
-It implements generic unification for ASTs, where it uses the parameterization to store unification variables standing for terms.
+It implements generic unification for ASTs, where it uses the parameterization to represent sub-expressions via unification variables.

 In constrast to the HKD approach, we can also use rich fix-points which store several different fix-points within, like `Diff`: